-Noun and Noun Phrases: Agreement

-Determiners: a/an and the; my, your, etc.; this, that, etc.
+Noun and Noun Phrases: Agreement Determiners: a/an and the; my, your, etc.; this, that, etc. Determiners: Quantifiers Pronouns Adjectives

-Determiners: Quantifiers

-Pronouns Adjectives

-Горіс ic 116 to 192 in Practical English Usage) Sugge gested Readings: English Vocabulary in Use: Upper-Intermediate (second edition) by Mic Felicity O'Dell, published by Cambridge University Press.
-Practical English Usage by Michael Swan (fully revised international ed Oxford University Press.
+- 1. English Vocabulary in Use: Upper-Intermediate (second edition) by Michael McCarthy and Felicity O'Dell, published by Cambridge University Press. - 2.
+Practical English Usage by Michael Swan (fully revised international edition), published by Oxford University Press.

-Course Title: Practical English Usage-III

-Course Code: 373C Total Lectures: 75
+Course Title: Practical English Usage-III Course Code: 373D Total Lectures: 75

-- i. impart knowledge about the appropriateness, grammaticality and acceptability of the English language - ii. assist students in learning vocabulary in use
+- i. impart knowledge about the appropriateness, grammaticality and acceptability of the English language. - ii. assist students in learning vocabulary in use.

-At the end of the semester, students will be able to:
+After completing this course, the students will be able to: